sei-shissam/ssmtp-buster/README.md

 # ssmtp-buster
-Build Ssmtp on Raspbian and Debian Buster
+Build sSMTP on Raspbian and Debian Buster

 A once popular smtp agent, [sSMTP](https://wiki.debian.org/sSMTP), is no longer maintained for debian-based systems (Buster and later), including Raspbian.
-Included in this repo are additional dpkg build files and patches to the [debian package repo for sSMTP](https://salsa.debian.org/debian/ssmtp) so that it can be built for Buster (and later).
+Included in this repo are additional ```dpkg``` build files and patches to the [debian package repo for sSMTP](https://salsa.debian.org/debian/ssmtp) so that sSMTP can be built for Buster (and later).

 ## Problem: